-Key words: Coconut, INM, organic recycling, nutrient status, nut yield, microbial population
+Key words: Coconut, INM, organic recycling, nutrient status, nut yield

 AICRP on Palms, Regional Coconut Research Station, Bhatye, Ratnagiri (M.S.), India